- IBC Studios, London, UK

-Grapefruit was a London-based band, brought together by Terry Doran of Apple Publishing, the music publishing company started and owned by the Beatles.
-The band was formed late 1967 and was given its name by John Lennon.
+Grapefruit, a London-based band, was assembled by Terry Doran of Apple Publishing, the music publishing company established by the Beatles.
+The group was formed in late 1967 and John Lennon bestowed upon them their name.

-On this day, John Lennon and Paul McCartney joined the very first recording session of Grapefruit.
-They started recording “Dear Delilah” which would become their first single.
-On January 17, 1968, The Beatles would attend a press conference to promote this first single.
+On this particular day, both John Lennon and Paul McCartney participated in Grapefruit’s inaugural recording session, working on their debut single “Dear Delilah.”
+Subsequently, on January 17, 1968, The Beatles attended a press conference to promote this initial release.